hgimonet/Interactive-Lab-Hub/Lab 1/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

-The color slider can be used as a time indicator.
+Using color as a timer is a simplifcation, people will not be able to see their progress which could be frustrating.

 ## Part B. Act out the Interaction